georgeflanagin/anagrammatic/README.md

 anagrams for `george flanagin`.
 Starting with the short words, we find `age long fearing` when using `age` as a starting point.
 When we get to four letter words, we examine `long`.
 There is no need to look at any word shorter than `long` because all anagrams involving `age` have already been found when we used `age` as the starting point.
+There are a few improvements that can be added at the cost of a good bit of code complexity.

 ## What do you need to run it?